 And here’s the problem.
 Traditionally, surgeries and other complex procedures have provided much of the revenue our community hospitals needed to stay open.
 Now that money is going away.

-Even the smallest of our members, hospitals with 25 or fewer beds designated as “Critical Access” by the federal government and thus eligible to get more generous government payments, are seeing their finances erode.
-Last year, four of our seven local healthcare networks lost money.
-A fifth fell well short of budget.
+Even the smallest of our local health systems, hospitals with 25 or fewer beds designated as “Critical Access” facilities by the federal government and thus eligible to get more generous government payments, are seeing their finances erode.

 Dollars have migrated from rural to urban, from small to large hospitals, but those dollars haven’t gone away.
 And MaineHealth is positioned, as a system, to deliver the best care in the right place at the right time for all our patients.
 Our goal is to provide care across a robust, integrated system that includes great primary care and world-class specialists.

 The key to doing this, however, is finding a balance in support of our communities.
 So, starting in the fall of 2016 and culminating with final approval on Oct.
-24, 2018, by MaineHealth’s Corporators (community representatives from across the system who have an oversight role within our not-for-profit organization), our members asked themselves these questions: What can we accomplish if we were unified as one entity with a single budget aimed at making sure each community gets the services it needs?
+24, 2018, by MaineHealth’s Corporators (community representatives from across the system who have an oversight role within our not-for-profit organization), our members asked themselves these questions: What can we accomplish if we were unified as one entity with a single financial structure aimed at making sure each community gets the services it needs?
 And, just as importantly, can we do this in a way that preserves a measure of local control and input into the care we provide locally?

-That is the essence of our unification conversation, but it’s not an easy dialogue in a region where local control is highly valued.
+It wasn’t always an easy dialogue in a region where local control is highly valued.
 But our local boards and system-wide Board of Trustees feel they have found a good balance.
 Sharing resources across the system requires a single Board of Trustees overseeing a system-wide budget, so there’s no getting around the loss of at least some local authority.
 But, a strong role for local boards remains.
 They formulate local budgets and strategic plans, oversee the quality and safety of care and provide credentials to doctors and other providers, among other responsibilities.